kadena-io/kadena-evm-sandbox/docs/bridging-protocol.md

         ```

     3. **Parameters:**
-        1. `crossChainOperationType`: ~~Determines~~ The kind of operation that is being transmitted to the target chain.
+        1. `crossChainOperationType`: The kind of operation that is being transmitted to the target chain.
         2. `crossChainData`: Set of bytes representing operation-specific data that are encoded according to the `crossChainOperationType` specified.
         3. `origin`: The `CrossChainOrigin` struct that allows for globally and unambiguously identifying cross-chain events.
             1. `originChainId`: The Chainweb chain identifier of the source chain.